MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementMicrosoftTunnelHealthThreshold.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMicrosoftTunnelHealthThreshold>`: Entity that represents the health thresholds of a health metric
+`BODYPARAMETER <IMicrosoftGraphMicrosoftTunnelHealthThreshold>`: Entity that represents the health thresholds of a health metric
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultHealthyThreshold <Int64?>]`: The threshold for being healthy based on default health status metrics: CPU usage healthy < 50%, Memory usage healthy < 50%, Disk space healthy > 5GB, Latency healthy < 10ms, health metrics can be customized.
 Read-only.
   - `[DefaultUnhealthyThreshold <Int64?>]`: The threshold for being unhealthy based on default health status metrics: CPU usage unhealthy > 75%, Memory usage unhealthy > 75%, Disk space < 3GB, Latency unhealthy > 20ms, health metrics can be customized.
 Read-only.
   - `[HealthyThreshold <Int64?>]`: The threshold for being healthy based on default health status metrics: CPU usage healthy < 50%, Memory usage healthy < 50%, Disk space healthy > 5GB, Latency healthy < 10ms, health metrics can be customized.
   - `[UnhealthyThreshold <Int64?>]`: The threshold for being unhealthy based on default health status metrics: CPU usage unhealthy > 75%, Memory usage unhealthy > 75%, Disk space < 3GB, Latency Unhealthy > 20ms, health metrics can be customized.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema